 - 1. The docket will contain several colored file folders representing the following subjects:

-- a) Red Reading
+- $a) \quad Red-Reading$

 - b) Yellow Math

 - c) Green Science

 - d) Blue History

 - e) Purple Language arts

-- f) Orange Spelling

-- g) Gray Reading University

-- h) Manilla Music

-- 1. Students will take the docket home each night and will bring it back to school each day.

-- 2. If students lose or damage their docket, they will need to purchase a new one from American Prep for their use.
+- f) Orange Spelling - g) Gray Reading University - h) ManillaMusic - i) White Student Monitored Learning Tracker - 1.
+Students will take the docket home each night and will bring it back to school each day. - 2.
+If students lose or damage their docket, they will need to purchase a new one from American Prep for their use.
 Unless given approval by administration, students must use the APA issued docket. - 3.
 One purpose of the docket is to help American Prep implement a "no loose papers" policy.
 All papers should be placed in the correct file folder inside the docket.
 In this way, students always have with them what they need in class and at home.
 Parents can easily look through a student's docket and get a clear picture of what work is being produced and what areas are being studied, thus allowing them to extend and expand the learning at home.